alttch/eva3/xc/drivers/phi/phi_devel.rst

 The helper function arguments are similar to *cpppo.server.enip.client* command line arguments.
 Refer to function pydoc or CLI help for more details.

+The above method is simple but it isn't recommended for the high load environments, as "operate" functions creates new connector for each request.
+To reuse connections, it's recommended to use **SafeProxy** and **SafeProxySimple** classes.
+Refer to *eva.uc.drivers.tools.cpppo_enip pydoc* for more info.

 Working with Modbus slave memory space